htron-dev/wallpaper-fire/README.md

   * Snap: in terminal execute ```snap install <PATH_TO_APP_SNAP_FILE> --dangerous // <-this is a flag to say to install from local package```

 3 - If you not have the Smart Video Wallpaper plugin the app will alert you to install because is an important things to the app works correcly
-4 - (option) config the app to start with th os system

 ## Usage